dhoard/k-synthetic-test/README.md

 ## Kafka Topic Configuration

-You need to create a unique test topic per application instance with enough partitions to span all brokers
+Create a topic for the application to use with enough partitions to span all brokers

+- a topic can be shared with multiple application instances

 - topic partition count increases are automatically handled

-- It may take up to 60000 ms to reflect the new topic partition count
+- It may take up to 60000 ms to reflect the topic partition count changes

 ### Self-Managed Kafka

 The configuration `test.properties` in https://github.com/dhoard/k-synthetic-test/blob/main/configuration/test.properties should be self-explanatory

+- the example `test.properties` documents configuration values

 ### Confluent Cloud